erithobra/sequelize-intro/README.md

 #### Create a `Fruit` model

+Before we start with creating a fruit model, lets make one small change in our existing app.
+We will move `models\fruits.js` file from models folder to the parent folder, that is directly under `fruit-app`.
+And since we have changed the location of this file we will change the import in `controllers/fruits.js` to `const fruits = require('../fruits.js')`

+**Make sure you make the above change before moving forward**

 Sequelize CLI created a `models/index.js` file for us.
 There is a lot of plumbing in here!
 Mainly, this file...

 - Imports the Sequelize module once and shares it between all models we create